Gaming Handheld Repair by Post UK 2026: Steam Deck, ROG Ally & More

 Will I lose my games and saves if I post my handheld in?

 No — we repair the component, we do not wipe the device.
-Back up your saves to the cloud before posting for peace of mind, but a screen, battery or stick repair leaves your installed library and save data exactly where they were.
+Back your saves up to the cloud before posting for peace of mind, but a screen, battery or stick repair leaves your installed library and saves exactly where they were.

 How much does handheld repair cost?

-It depends on the device and fault.
-See the Steam Deck and ROG Ally cost hubs for published per-model pricing; for other handhelds, contact us for a quote with your model and fault.
+It turns on the device and the fault.
+The Steam Deck and ROG Ally cost hubs carry published per-model pricing; for other handhelds, contact us for a quote with your model and fault.